Member complaints and grievances, UnitedHealthOne - 2022 UnitedHealthcare Administrative Guide

 To obtain a verification as required by 28 TAC §19.1719, call 1-800-842-1792.

 Michigan requires insurers to provide coverage for certain expenses to treat diabetes.
-It also requires insurers to establish and provide members and participating care providers with a program to help prevent the onset of clinical diabetes.
-We have adopted the American Diabetes Association (ADA) Clinical Practice Guidelines.
+It also requires insurers to establish and provide members and participating health care providers with a program to help prevent the onset of clinical diabetes.
+We have adopted the ADA Clinical Practice Guidelines.